algobasket/PeatioCryptoExchange/README.md

 ### Getting Quick start using Installer

-  * Use installer.sh.x file to install it
+  * Use installer.sh file to install it
-  * $ ./installer.sh.x  or sudo ./installer.sh.x
+  * $ ./installer.sh  or sudo ./installer.sh or bash installer.sh

 ### Getting Manual start